mas0ny1/36118_NLP_Spring/README.md

 ![image](https://github.com/user-attachments/assets/27a3142e-4d9a-4f10-ac6b-aaf90f1263cd)

-This is the repo folder looks like locally
+This is what my repo folder looks like locally